- Articles and Reports

 "Verification and Monitoring in the Islamic Republic of Iran in Light of United Nations Security Council Resolution 2231 (2015) (GOV/2021/10)," International Atomic Energy Agency, February 23, 2021, paragraph 25.

-On November 2, 2020, Iran had about 136 IR-6 centrifuges operating in a research capacity at the Natanz pilot plant, according to the IAEA.
-By February 2021, Iran had begun installing two cascades of these machines at the Natanz commercial plant.
+On August 28, 2021, Iran had 164 IR-6 centrifuges operating in a production capacity at the Natanz pilot plant, according to the IAEA and had begun installing two cascades of these machines at the Fordow plant.
 Iran has claimed that these centrifuges are ten times more powerful than the IR-1.
-Therefore, the IR-6 is assumed in these estimates to have a nominal output of 10 SWU.
+The IR-6 is assumed in these estimates to have an operational output of 8 SWU (80% of the nominal output of 10 SWU).
 See Kiyoko Metzler, "UN Atomic Watchdog Raises Questions of Iran’s Centrifuge Use," Associated Press, May 31, 2019.